ledhed-jgh/AGODS/README.md

 # Privacy:
 * Raspberry Pi is not network connected
   - If your IoT network is hacked, they can't get to these sensors
-  - No way of streaming camera footage or capturing images
+  - No way of streaming camera footage or capturing images remotely
-* Images are not stored to disk, except when in --debug mode
+* Images are not stored to disk except when in --debug mode
-* Overlay File System, prolongs SD Card lifespan, but also means that anything written to disk is destroyed upon reboot/power cycle.
+* Overlay File System prolongs SD Card lifespan, but also means that anything written to disk is destroyed upon reboot/power cycle.
-  - For example, if someone were to steel it off the wall, the power would be cut and --debug images would not survive
+  - For example, if someone were to steel it off the wall, the power would be cut and --debug images would not survive.
-* Alarm contact can be used like any traditional home security motion sensor
+* Alarm contact can be used like any traditional home security motion sensor.
+PIR and Person detection trigger the alarm contact.

 # Features:
 * AGODS HAT